learn-co-students/module-one-final-project-guidelines-dumbo-web-051319/README.md

 * Yonas Fesehasion: Objection Relation structures, CLI App Functionality

 ## More About Our App
-Medical Tracker requires ActiveRecord, Rake, and a fil called Gemfile that installs TTY-Prompt and TTY-Spinner.
+Medical Tracker requires ActiveRecord, Rake, and gems TTY-Prompt and TTY-Spinner.
 All methods and classes are built using Ruby.

 ### License
 This project is licensed under the Learn.co Educational Content License.
 Please read `LICENSE.md` location in the directory or click on the following link (http://learn.co/content-license) for further details.